Sky Garden Help Center

 Do you accept Walk-Ins?

-Evening walk-ins on Monday-Saturday can purchase standing tickets on the door for £16.50 per person.
+Evening walk-ins on Monday-Saturday can purchase standing tickets on the door for at a cost per person.
 This ticket includes entertainment from a resident DJ or band and a glass of Champagne.

 Please note: Walk-in guests must show photographic identification in order to gain entry.